Josephtran102/Market-Maker-Bot/README.md

 The bot will start trading and will automatically buy and sell tokens in order to maintain the target price.

-Note the code is for demonstration purposes only and is not battle tested in a production environment.
+Note the code is for demonstration purposes only and is not battle tested in a production environment.# Market-Maker-Bot